qfix20/qfix20/README.md

 - 👋 Hi, I’m @qfix20
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Go-lang, Vue.js, Rust and more.
-- 💞️ I’m looking to collaborate on mongolos
+- 💞️ I’m looking to collaborate with mongolos
 - 📫 How to reach me?
 By email

 <!---